xraypy/xraylarch/doc/xafs/index.rst

 was originally conceived to be version 2 of Ifeffit, replacing and expanding all the XAFS analysis capabilities of that package.

-As of this writing (Feb, 2013), this replacement is essentially complete, with all the main functionality of Ifeffit 1 available in Larch.
+As of this writing (April, 2013), this replacement is essentially complete, with all the main functionality of Ifeffit available in Larch.
 There may still be a few minor features of Ifeffit that are not yet available.
 There are some slight differences in implementation details, such that slightly different numerical results are obtained.
 Importantly, some new features